 Vera is committed to the patient experience

-Vera’s non-hurried appointments, empathetic listening practices, and dedicated care teams are all efforts to create the best patient experience possible.
-It’s important not only because it’s the right thing to do, but because it’s also effective.
+Vera’s non-hurried appointments, empathetic listening practices, dedicated care teams, and digital capabilities all contribute to impactful patient experiences.
+It’s important, not only because it’s the right thing to do, but because it’s effective.

-Our validated client results show that patients who are treated to Vera’s clinical experience are more likely to become engaged and take ownership of their own health.
+Patients who are treated to Vera’s clinical experience are more likely to become engaged and take ownership of their health.
 That behavior change drives positive health outcomes.
-It also lowers costs for patients and employers because healthier patients mean fewer claims and expensive ER visits.
+It also lowers costs for patients and employers, because healthier patients mean fewer claims and fewer expensive ER visits.

 “It’s the accountability I think.
 It’s knowing someone else cares.
 I think that’s what the key is.
 I have somebody to share with.
 We set these little goals and then I know she’s going to ask about them.
 Because I am who I am, I want to make it happen.
 In turn, I’m stronger.
 I’m extremely strong not only physically but emotionally.” — Rosemary, Vera patient